NJCsih/DarksGarden/linux/system/btrfs.md

 Snapshots are a way to make a full backup of a subvolume.
 They use reflinks so they initially take zero space and then only new writes take up space.
 This allows for a really elegant full system backup.

+Note: snapshots will not backup subvolumes by default, so make sure you set up your tools correctly.

+I personally use [[linux/system/borg.md|borg]] for my longer term backups.

 #### The Bad

 > From a post from [dalto](https://forum.endeavouros.com/t/my-testing-of-bcachefs/49607/) (not a professional filesystemer either, but interesting points).